vygrr/AutoElegance-Electric_Car_Rental/README.md

 - Animation effects for improved user experience

 ## Technologies Used
 - **Backend**: PHP, MySQL
 - **Frontend**: HTML, CSS, JavaScript
 - **Payment Processing**: Razorpay API
-- **UI Components**: Font Awesome icons
 - **Database**: MySQL
+- **Hosting**: AWS EC2
+The site's frontend was entirely designed by @JUSTCOPIED and the backend and hosting was done by @vygrr

 ## Project History
 This project was initially developed as a college project during my 4th semester and was later enhanced and represented in my 7th semester.
-The application has evolved from a simple concept to a fully functional platform with secure payment processing and an intuitive user interface.

 ## Future Improvements
 - Implement user ratings and reviews